The Pros & Cons of Online Website Builders

 This con is a HUGE one.
 WIX has a desktop and mobile version that you can edit, but that isn’t true mobile responsiveness.
 Not sure why that’s a problem?
 Check out our other blog post here.

 Limited SEO & slow site speed

 There are lots of technical elements to a site build that either aren’t possible or limited with online website builders.
 And that means that you’re sacrificing your search engine ranking potential and user experience when you use an online website builder.

 Online website builders are big corporations, which means they have a lot of customers with a lot of problems.
 They heavily rely on help centres filled with pre-written articles which don’t always give you the solution you need.
 Or they push you to post your question in the ‘Community Support’ section and rely on other customers having the answer.
 Generally, you have to sign up for a premium payment plan to get access to support from a real-life human.
-Which again, is another way online website builders can quickly become an expensive choice.
+Again, this is another way online website builders can quickly become an expensive choice.